GPUOpen-Tools/ocat/docs/source/usage.rst

 **Home**

-* :guilabel:`Select session to add` Open csv file to select a recording whose data should be visualized within the visualization window.
+* :guilabel:`Select recording file to add` Opens a file dialog to select a recording file whose data should be visualized within the visualization window.
 Multiple sessions can be visualized in the same window to allow direct session-to-session comparisons.
-* :guilabel:`Load` Loads the selected session, visualizing its data on top of the already loaded sessions.
+* :guilabel:`Load` Loads the selected recording file, whose data is visualized on top of the current sessions.
 * :guilabel:`Select Session` Opens a list of the loaded sessions.
 Click on a session for selection.
 * :guilabel:`Remove session` Removes the selected session from the visualization window.
 * :guilabel:`Save Graph` Saves the current frame graph as .pdf file.